Unsure of which experience is right for you? learn more

 Class description

-We invite you to join us for this small group, co-ed retreat as we carve out the time and space to playfully use yoga, qigong, meditation, art, writing, and the natural world to optimize energy within the mind, body, and spirit, in order to improve health, well-being, and the cultivation of our innate creativity.
+We invite you to join us for this small group, co-ed retreat as we carve out the time and space to playfully use yoga, qigong, meditation, art, words, and the natural world to optimize energy within the mind, body, and spirit for improved health, well-being, and the cultivation of creativity.

-Come as you are, wherever you are in your yoga, art, or writing experience.
+Come as you are, wherever you are in your yoga, meditation, or art journey.
 We will build trust in our abilities with playful prompts and activities that encourage expansion while also allowing for imperfection, impermanence, and the release of expectations and outcomes.

 Come hungry: You will be served delicious farm-to-table meals to nourish your insides.